 State law (the Political Reform Act of 1974) requires candidates for certain offices to disclose their investments, interests in real property and income within the past 12 months in a Statement of Economic Interests to be filed no later than the final date for filing the Declaration of Candidacy.
-Such disclosure is specifically required of candidates for Member of the State Senate.
-(G.C. §§ 87200, 87201, 87302.3)
+Such disclosure is specifically required of candidates for these offices to be voted at the 2010 Consolidated Primary Election (G.C. §§ 87200, 87201, 87302.3):